jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Jin-Peng Liu (刘锦鹏).
-I am a third-year doctoral student in Applied Mathematics & Statistics, and Scientific Computation Program at University of Maryland.
+I am a third-year doctoral student of applied mathematics at University of Maryland.
 I will visit Simons Institute at UC Berkeley in 2020 Spring.
 My adviser is Andrew Childs.

-Prior to that, I received my B.S. degree in Hua Loo Keng Class at Beihang University in 2017.
+Prior to that, I received my B.S. degree in Hua Loo Keng Class in Mathematics at Beihang University in 2017.
 I was advised by Ya-xiang Yuan at Chinese Academy of Sciences and Tiegang Liu at Beihang University.

 I aim to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.
 I am also interested in classical algorithms for convex and non-convex nonlinear optimization problems.